Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 ```
  export WSL_HOST_IP="$(tail -1 /etc/resolv.conf | cut -d' ' -f2)"
  ```
-and use SSH to connect to the device or emulator on windows:
+and use SSH to connect to the emulator running on windows or android devices connected to adb through USB port or WiFi:
 ```
 ssh -N -R 9944:localhost:9944 -R 5001:localhost:5001 [windows_user_name]@$WSL_HOST_IP
 ```